Jump to navigation

 Criminal convictions in fraud cases often result in court-ordered restitution to the Colorado Department of Labor and Employment.
 Most convicted individuals make regular payments through the registry offices of the district courts.

 A person is committing fraud if they knowingly make a false statement or withhold information to receive unemployment benefits payments.

-Working while receiving benefit payments may result in a person being assessed fraud which can include a monetary penalty of 50% of the total overpaid amount and a 4-week penalty for each week in which the person fraudulently requested payment.
-Penalty weeks must be served on an active claim, for which you are filing for benefits.
+Working while receiving benefit payments may result in a person being charged with theft, which includes a mandatory, monetary penalty of 65% of the total amount overpaid.
+In addition, a 4-week penalty can be assessed for each week in which the person fraudulently requested payment.
+Penalty weeks must be served on an active claim for which you are filing for benefits.
 While serving penalty weeks, benefits will not be paid and no money will be offset toward the overpaid amount.
-Additional collection activities may include civil and criminal prosecution, including court costs, fines and/or imprisonment.
+These penalties are in addition to any civil and criminal prosecution, including court costs and/or fines.

 Total restitution ordered: $193,649.22

 Total restitution ordered: $221,616.37

 William Watson (Denver County)

 Nicola Olson (Larimer County)